Azure/azure-sdk/docs/policies/reviewprocess.md

 1. Introductory session
 2. SDK API reviews
-3. SDK API Sign Off
+3. SDK API approval

 Depending on the library surface and other factors, more than one SDK API reviews may be needed.

-Create an epic using the “Record of Architecture Board Approval for Release” issue template to track reviews and approvals.
-The release manager will ask for a link to this issue as part of the PLR.

 It’s critical that library owners engage with the architecture board early enough to allow time for fixes and (sometimes significant) API redesign based on discussion.
 Depending on the nature and scope of the client library work being done, the sequence of events to follow when engaging with the architecture board will follow one of two paths:

 1. **New libraries, large feature work, and/or pipeline changes**

     These changes should be discussed in an architecture board meeting at least three times.
-See “Types of Review Meetings and What to Prepare” section below.
+See “Types of review meetings and what to prepare” section below.

 2. **Small, targeted changes and bug fixes**

     See “Getting approval for small, targeted changes and bug fixes” section below.

-If you are unsure which path applies to the work you are doing, you should consult with a language architect for guidance.

 ## Types of review meetings and what to prepare

-For internal teams, use the [Scheduling Tool](https://aka.ms/azsdk/schedulesdkreview) to schedule review sessions with the Azure SDK Architecture.

-There are two types of meetings that may be scheduled through the app: Introduction and Follow-Up.
-Please select whether you are introducing a new service to the review board ("Introduction") or following up on a previous introduction or previous meeting ("Follow-Up").
+There are two types of meetings that may be scheduled: Introduction and Follow-Up.
+For internal teams, use the [Scheduling Tool](https://aka.ms/azsdk/schedulesdkreview) to schedule review sessions.
+Select whether you are introducing a new service to the review board ("Introduction") or following up on a previous introduction, need an SDK API review or an SDK API approval ("Follow-Up").
 Requirements for each type of meeting are detailed below.

 ### 1. Introductory Session